 Corcoran's Continuing Education program offers a variety of non-credit art and design courses for adults of all ages throughout the year.
 As a non-degree student, you can brush up on basics, develop further expertise or just have fun for a reasonable price.
 Afternoon, evening and weekend classes are available to work around your schedule.
 Courses are taught by leading professionals in their fields throughout the entire year.
 Questions?
 Email us at [email protected]!

-Fall 2019 Applications to be a non-degree student are now CLOSED.
+Spring 2020 applications to be a non-degree student have opened on November 1st, 2019.
 Please submit your applications as soon as possible to allow for adequate time for processing (typically 3-5 business days) and prevent late fees.
-Registration late fees are applied on the first day of class.
-Note: Registration for Fall 2019 classes opens on August 12th, 2019.
+Registration for Spring 2020 classes starts December 3rd, 2019.
+Note: Due to university policy, classes will be canceled if there is low enrollment a week before the semester starts.
+Additionally, registration late fees are applied on the first day of class.

 - Our Spaces

 Times: Thursdays, 6:30 pm - 9:30 pm